 Between 1954 and 1956, the ship underwent modernization on the U.S. West Coast, and in November 1956, the new aircraft carrier returned to the East Coast.
 During the next 10 years, the ship made several trips to the Mediterranean.
 After the completion of 23 voyages, the ship was decommissioned on September 30, 1977, and struck off from the Navy Register the next day.

 Asbestos Risks on the USS Franklin D. Roosevelt (CV-42)

 The USS Franklin D. Roosevelt (CV-42) is one of the aircraft carriers manufactured to transport and deploy aircraft through sea during the war.
 Aircraft carriers were built during the early-to-mid 20th century using asbestos equipment, including boilers, pumps, valves, turbines, and electrical components, as potential fires were quite common on these ships.
 Some passengers would also wear asbestos suits to extract pilots whenever a fire occurred on the deck.
 The veterans who worked on these ships were exposed to high amounts of asbestos and therefore account for nearly 30% of mesothelioma diagnoses currently.
 The risks of asbestos exposure from these vessels continue as the shipyard workers are still associated with the repair of these ships.

 Have You Been Exposed to Asbestos on the USS Franklin D. Roosevelt (CV-42)?

-Most veterans who have served the US Navy aboard the USS Franklin D. Roosevelt (CV-42) were likely to have been exposed to deadly asbestos.
-The victims who have developed an asbestos-related illness can claim their rightful compensation along with the VA benefits.
-We are here to help veterans know their rights.
+Most veterans who have served in the US Navy aboard the USS Franklin D. Roosevelt (CV-42) were likely to have been exposed to deadly asbestos.
+The victims who have developed an asbestos-related malignant illness can claim their rightful compensation along with VA benefits.
+We are here to help veterans know their rights, offering support in taking legal steps to receive the deserved compensation.
 We can also assist in getting in contact with your former colleagues.
-For more information, call us at 760.621.6147.